-In all my years working in marketing — on both the client and agency side — there is one thing that has remained constant: Effective marketing strategies built on consistent, on-message components that complement each other and ladder up to accomplish a goal require teams of people who can operate the same way.
+In all our years working in marketing, there is one thing that has remained constant: Effective marketing strategies built on consistent, on-message components that complement each other and ladder up to accomplish a goal require teams of people who can operate the same way.
 Another constant: It is extremely difficult to build that pyramid when the strategy and goals require people to work cross-department and cross-team.

-A recent Kapost study, B2B Customer Experience Benchmark, states that the top challenges/greatest barriers to creating an effective content marketing program (and this applies to all marketing initiatives — says me) are:
+A 2016 Kapost study, B2B Customer Experience Benchmark, states that the top challenges/greatest barriers to creating an effective content marketing program are:

 - Inefficient internal processes

 It would be super awesome to get everyone from all the departments and all the teams in the room when the decisions are made, but it doesn’t always work out.
 Most important?
 A unified front.
 It is essential to have unity at the top, and that steadfast commitment must be conveyed to everyone who will be involved.
 Things will never get accomplished successfully if the bosses disagree and secretly grouse to their individual teams.
 That creates dissension in the ranks — it’s like the military (or parenting).
 So all the key stakeholders (We know, we broke our own rule there) need to decide on the goal, divide up each respective team’s role to play, create a plan, and implement it.

 Kapost’s 2016 Benchmark report (link above) reveals that the top three marketing priorities for most companies are:

 - Lead generation